letsar/state_watcher/packages/state_watcher/README.md

   @override
   Widget build(BuildContext context) {
-    // The root store can be declared just above the MaterialApp, so that it can be accessed from anywhere in the application. return const StateStore(
+    // The root store can be declared just above the MaterialApp
+    // so that it can be accessed from anywhere in the application. return const StateStore(
       child: MaterialApp(
         home: MyHomePage(title: 'Flutter Demo Home Page'),